-Joel Pollak: ‘Breitbart’ Vs. Trump War Begins – ‘The End For Trump’ – Bannon Was Only One Who Didn’t Need Job
+Joel Pollak: ‘Breitbart’ Vs. Trump ‘War’ Begins

 — Joel B. Pollak (@joelpollak) August 18, 2017

-Bannon’s absence means that Trump could go off the rails and away from Bannon’s plan, and as such, Joel is crediting Bannon with much of Trump’s success.
-If Trump would have heeded Bannon’s advice to not fire the former FBI director, Trump would have avoided a lot of trouble that came along with firing Comey, Pollak wrote.
+Bannon’s absence means that Trump could go off the rails and away from the former’s plan, and as such, Pollak is crediting Bannon with much of Trump’s success.
+If Trump would have heeded Bannon’s advice to not fire the former FBI director, the president would have avoided a lot of trouble that came along with firing Comey, Pollak wrote.

-Going on to compliment Bannon as a man who wasn’t a “Washington climber,” inferring that others in the Trump administration surrounding Trump might be opportunists, Joel said that Trump’s voters will soon learn if they voted for a man whose political career might end up like Schwarzenegger’s in the end.
+Going on to compliment Bannon as a man who wasn’t a “Washington climber,” inferring that others in the Trump administration might be opportunists, Joel said that Trump’s voters will soon learn if they voted for a man whose political career might end up like Schwarzenegger’s in the end.

 [Featured Image by Andrew Harnik/AP Images]